 Recommended Prerequisite: Expressive Play Therapy, A Holistic and Integrative Approach or equivalent

-This three-day webinar is for practitioners who use play therapy with children who have experienced multiple traumatic events within the context of pervasive and severe maltreatment, including different forms of abuse (emotional, physical, sexual), neglect and witnessing domestic violence.
+This 3-day webinar will focus on the use of Expressive Play Therapy to help children who have experienced multiple traumatic events within the context of pervasive and severe maltreatment – including different forms of abuse (emotional, physical, and sexual), neglect, and witnessing domestic violence.